Last updated: 4 April 2023

 Our Creative Industries Hub will work with employers to create a pipeline of skilled, work ready candidates.
 We will provide:

-- Vacancy marketing support, with online jobs boards reaching all our local jobs and skills brokerage teams and dedicated resources to support larger multi-disciplinary recruitment campaigns.
+- Vacancy marketing support, with online jobs boards reaching all our local jobs and skills brokerage teams.
+Dedicated resources will also support larger multi-disciplinary recruitment campaigns.

 - Help to attract candidates from under-represented groups, building a diverse workforce.